 Other important factors

 Form Factor – this is the size of the actual board and it follows a standard, normally referred to as ATX.
 While the processor has nothing to do with what standard you pick, it will have an effect on the case you choose.
-Some cases are small and support only mATX boards, or mini ATX.
+Some cases are small and support only mATX boards or mini ATX.
 Others are even smaller than that and are called micro ATX.
 Some boards are oversized ATX and are typically referred to as EATX, or extended ATX.
 If you plan on building a small system with a small case, then mini or micro ATX boards will be good for you.
-If you want to build a standard size tower, ATX boards are recommended.
+If you want to build a standard-size tower gaming pc, ATX boards are recommended.

 Intended use – Boards are usually marketed a certain way to indicate what kind of use it’s intended for.
 The idea here is very simple.
 If you’re building a server or a workstation, you should not be using a gamer motherboard.
 Vice versa, if you’re building a top of the line gaming system, avoid building it with server boards or workstation boards.
 Also avoid small form factor boards that don’t support high end CPUs.